Charged With A Drug Crime In Twin Cities Metro Area?

 Perhaps police caught you off guard when they arrested you for drug crimes.
 You may not yet be sure what type and severity of drug charges you may face.
 Your freedom, your future and nearly every aspect of your life could be affected by these charges, and it may help to better understand what you face.

-Call our St. Paul law office to discuss your case with a criminal defense lawyer at 651-968-0621.
+Call our St. Paul law and Edina office to discuss your case with a criminal defense lawyer at 651-968-0621.

 Depending on the amount of controlled substance or substances police say you possessed and what they say you intended to do with them (sell them, traffic them or manufacture them), you could face charges from fifth degree to first degree.
 The potential incarceration times between fifth and first degree range from up to five years in prison to up to 30 years in prison.
 The fines can range from up to $10,000 for a fifth-degree conviction to up to $1 million for a first-degree conviction.